braze-inc/braze-docs/_docs/_user_guide/administrative/company_settings/contact_information.md

 }
 </style>

 You can get to the **Company Settings** section by clicking on your name, then selecting **Company Settings** in the drop-down.
-If you're an admin (you'll see a <i class="fas  fa-crown" aria-label="crown icon"></i> next to your name), this page is where you can manage your company's contact information and time zone.
+If you're an admin (you'll see a <i class="fas  fa-crown" aria-label="crown icon"></i> next to your username), this page is where you can manage your company's contact information and time zone.

 Make sure to hit **Save** before you leave the page!